-3.7 Approvals
+7. Approvals

 Well-planned and well-managed renewable energy facilities are not expected to pose environmental risks at the time of decommissioning.
 Decommissioning of a Solar Facility will follow the regulatory standards of the day.
-Aura or the future owner-operator will ensure that any required permits are obtained prior to decommissioning.
+Aura or the future owner-operator will ensure that any required permits areobtained prior to decommissioning.
 This Decommissioning Report will be updated as necessary in the future, but not less than every five years, to ensure that changes in technology and site restoration methods are taken into consideration.
+All revisions to this Decommissioning Report shall require review and approval from the Town of Canandaigua.

-4 Costs of Decommissioning & Decommissioning Bond
+4. Costs of Decommissioning & Decommissioning Bond

-The current cost to decommission the (Project MW) MW Solar Facility has been estimated on behalf of Aura by their engineering consultants, following industry standards and using guidance from NYSERDA, at \$227,500 (see Appendix 3).
-The estimate considers the location of the site within a NYS Agricultural District, including compliance with the NYS Department of Agriculture & Markets Guidelines dated 10/18/19 (see Appendix 4).
+The current cost to decommission the (Project MW) MW Solar Facility has been estimated onbehalf of Aura by their engineering consultants, following industry standards and using guidance from NYSERDA, at \$227,500 (see Appendix 3).
+The estimate considers the location of the site within a NYS AgriculturalDistrict, including compliance with the NYS Department of Agriculture& Markets Guidelines dated 10/18/19 (see Appendix 4).
 The cost estimate is based upon the best available information and engineering and demolition experience with other types of construction projects.

-In addition, the salvage values of valuable recyclable materials (aluminum, steel, copper, etc.) have not been factored into the decommissioning cost estimate, and the scrap value will be determined on current market rates at the time of salvage.
+In addition, the salvage values of valuable recyclable materials (aluminum, steel, copper, etc.) have not been factored into the decommissioning cost estimate, and the scrap valuewill be determined on current market rates at the time of salvage.